-We didn’t always earn the income we do today but made do with what we were earning so we didn’t go into debt.
-That my friends is called “living below your means”.
-The only science to becoming rich!
+We didn’t always earn the income we do today but made do with what we were earning to not go into debt.
+That my friends are called “living below your means.”

-Below are links to the budgeting series which I wrote while designing our excel budget spreadsheet which will give you an idea just how we designed our budget.
+Below are links to the budgeting series which I wrote while designing our excel budget spreadsheet, which will give you an idea of just how we designed our budget.

 Learn how to budget with Mr.CBB